|Typical upscale housing development in China|

 Then is the issue of cost, it could be said cheap housing is something you won't find in China.
 Its housing market is among the most expensive in the world when compared to per capita income.
 For example, the average price of housing in New York City is around $200 per square foot with an average family income of $72,000 per year.
 By comparison, the average cost of housing in Shanghai for the year 2007 was nearly $108 a sq. ft. against an average family income of $7,316.
 Generally speaking, the cost of housing outside of Beijing, Shanghai, and Guangzhou will run anywhere from 1,500 to 5,000 yuan (roughly $20 to $68) a foot depending on location.
 By American standards apartments are small, no more than 30 percent of all new apartments can be larger than 90 square meters (970 square feet).

 There is a big question and much disagreement over the stability of China's housing market.
 Shortly following the end of the 2008 summer Olympic Games, the housing market in China fell into an unprecedented slump with housing prices dropping as much as 30 percent below pre-game prices (note this was around the time the world was in economic crisis).
-Aside from this being a very difficult to predict market, foreigners may only purchase apartments to live in for personal use and not to rent out.
-Virtually no secondary market exist to sell into if you decide to relocate.
+Aside from this being a very difficult market in which to predict prices, foreigners may only purchase apartments to live in for personal use and not to rent out.
+Virtually no secondary market exists to sell into if you decide to relocate.
 When the Chinese seek to buy an apartment, they will not give much consideration to anything but new construction.
 Most bizarre is the legal protections and real estate standards are not yet well-established.
 The various procedures and steps Americans take for granted when purchasing a property such as; due diligence, housing inspections, and secure escrow accounts simply do not exist.
 China is a land where rules affecting value can change with little notice, good luck with that.

 Footnote; As always comments are welcome and encouraged.
 This article goes hand in hand with several others on China the link below will take you to one of the most popular.